 This series of posts is intended as a basic introduction to the science of evolution for non-specialists.
 You can see the introduction to this series here.
-In this post we continue discussing the theological implications of holding to an evolutionary view of creation.

-In the last post in this series, we tackled a common theological objection to evolutionary creation – the (erroneous) idea that evolution, as a stochastic (i.e., non-deterministic, or “random”) process, must therefore be without purpose.
+In the last post in this series, we tackled a common theological objection to evolutionary creation – the (erroneous) idea that evolution, as a stochastic (i.e. non-deterministic or “random”) process, must therefore be without purpose.
 As we saw, stochastic processes are often highly predictable, and can be used to achieve a pre-specified outcome even if a precise route is not predetermined.

 A second, and also common, objection to evolutionary creation is that an evolutionary origin of humanity somehow calls into question our being created in the image of God.
 In some cases, the objection hinges on the verb created; in other cases, the nature of the image – the Imago Dei – is the cause for concern.
 We’ll tackle these issues in turn.

 One of the challenges for this conversation is the fact that as western, 21st century Christians, we’re used to understanding the words created and creation in a certain way when referring to God’s actions.
 Like it or not, we are products of the Enlightenment and live in a culture permeated with science.
 As such, we intuitively expect Genesis to answer the questions our culture asks of a creation story – where did the stuff come from?
 How was it made?
 When was it made? and so on.
 For us, when we discuss the idea of God creating something, we reflexively think about creation from nothing – the Christian doctrine of creatio ex nihilo.
 For us, creation is sudden, supernatural, and dramatic – it refers to the instantaneous production of previously non-existent matter.
 Accordingly, we intuitively expect that the original audience of Genesis also thought in these terms.